Buckthorn Program

 Why Is Buckthorn a Concern?

 Buckthorn is an invasive tree that has degraded many local woodlands.
-Its seeds are spread by birds and once established it outcompetes native plants.
-An area infested with buckthorn often has bare soil and no native ground covers or shrubs.
 As plant diversity declines, these areas are less resilient and less able to support wildlife.
-Learn more about buckthorn:

 Annual Free Buckthorn Pickup Day

-Maplewood residents who remove enough buckthorn to fill a pick-up truck from their properties will qualify for free curbside pick-up this fall (no other trees or shrubs will be picked up).
+Maplewood residents who remove enough buckthorn to fill a pick-up truck from their properties will qualify for free curbside pick-up in the fall (no other trees or shrubs will be picked up).
 If you do not have enough buckthorn to qualify, recruit your neighbors and we will include your block.

 Buckthorn Drop-Off Sites & Other Disposal Options

-Residents who do not meet the volume requirements for pick-up may bring buckthorn to one of the Ramsey County Compost sites that accept brush (see link below).
+Residents may bring buckthorn to a Ramsey County Compost sites that accept brush (see link below).
 Check for requirements and times prior to your visit.

 Documents & Links